-Choose from these simple suggestions to give your wild kids their first nature hit.
+Choose from these simple gardening for kids suggestions to give your wild ones their first nature hit close to home.

-25 ways for kids of all ages to embark on nature adventures in the garden or back yard
+25 ways for kids to enjoy nature adventures in the garden or back yard

 1. Potty Training – what better way to start your wildlings on their outdoor journey than with some alfresco toilet training?
 During the summer of course.
 [Kids of the Wild caveat: if you own a Dog of the Wild, potty training may not go quite to plan due to your little ones copying some canine toilet behaviours rather than learning the preferred human traits!
 But they do get there in the end.]